Access Control Systems

 IP Door Access Control systems can be easily integrated with your IP camera system.
 We can maximize your safety and security in hospitals, schools, government, military, and other organizations.
 Now it’s easier than ever to install a door access control system using your existing Ethernet network.
 It can be easily integrated with an IP video surveillance security system.

-The Hartmann enterprise door access system integrates directly with many IP camera video management software systems.
-Alternatively, almost any video management software solution can be integrated using C2P convergence software.
+As an example, the Hartmann enterprise door access system integrates directly with many IP camera video management software systems.

 IP Access Control System for Small to Medium Systems from Isonas